dylansc/deployment_workshop/README.md

 Create a docker droplet in Digital Ocean.
 Ssh to your server and pull the mongodb image, your project image.
 Run the mongodb image first then link it with your project image.
-You’re down with deploying your .
-Check your
+You’re done with deploying your project image in Digital Ocean!
+Have a look!
+Copy and paste the ip address of your server into your browser.